Pull to refresh

 Overview

 Incidents trace to internal issues including configuration changes for React2Shell (CVE-2025-55182) mitigations, datacenter maintenance, misconfigured routing policies, and latent bugs exposed by routine updates.
-With Cloudflare now facing four major outages in under four months, the pattern underscores systemic risks from deep centralization, prompting intensified scrutiny from customers, investors, and analysts on change management, redundancy, and the internet's reliance on few providers.
+With four major outages in four months, customers, investors, and analysts are scrutinizing Cloudflare's change management and redundancy—a pattern that shows the internet's dependence on a few large providers.

 Key Indicators